 I believe that they’re working on a distribution for the USA but it’s unclear if it’ll be in 2021.

 Who Is It Best For?

-If you want a surfskate that you can use as a technical surf trainer and has a predictable feel, this is a solid option.
+If you want a surfskate that you can use as a technical surf trainer, this is a solid option.

 I’ve tested Carver, YOW, SwellTech and in my opinion, Smoothstar feels the closest to surfing.

 You should not get a Smoothstar if you want a surfskate that is more mellow.
 If that’s the case, I’d suggest looking into getting a Carver.

 Smoothstar is the best surf trainer in my opinion.

 Like every other one of my reviews, I completely take apart the board and inspect the quality of each section.
 From the bushings to the deck, here you can take an in-depth look at each part.

 The stock wheels that came on this board are 83a Stingrays, which are harder than most surfskate wheels.
 Obviously, since they’re harder, it’s much easier to slide the wheels versus the Cinetic 78a that came on my 32″ YOW Pipe.

 These wheels serve its purpose, which is being used on smooth surfaces for surf training.
 If you’re going to be cruising a little more than usual or don’t have access to smooth surfaces, then I would get wider and softer wheels so you don’t feel the pavement as much.